Ambrosius Aurelianus: In other texts

 In Welsh legend and texts, Ambrosius appears as Emrys Wledig (Emperor Ambrose).
-The term "Wledig" is a title used by senior royal and military commanders who have achieved notable success.
-The term is mostly used for famous figures such as Cunedda, though a few obscure figures have been given the title.
-For example the Roman emperor Magnus Maximus is known as "Macsen Wledig" when he appears in Welsh folklore.
+The term "Wledig" is a title used by notable royal and military commanders.
+It is mostly used for famous figures such as Cunedda, and the Roman emperor Magnus Maximus ("Macsen Wledig") when he appears in Welsh folklore.

-In Robert de Boron's Merlin he is called simply Pendragon and his younger brother is named Uter, which he changes to Uterpendragon after the death of the elder sibling.
+In Robert de Boron's Merlin, he is called simply Pendragon and his younger brother is named Uter, which he changes to Uterpendragon after the death of the elder sibling.
 This is probably a confusion that entered oral tradition from Wace's Roman de Brut.
 Wace usually only refers to li roi ("the king") without naming him, and someone has taken an early mention of Uther's epithet Pendragon as the name of his brother.

-Richard Carew's Survey of Cornwall (1602) drew on an earlier French writer, Nicholas Gille, who mentions Moigne, brother of Aurelius and Uther, who was duke of Cornwall, and "governer of the Realme" under Emperor Honorius.
+Richard Carew's Survey of Cornwall (1602) drew on an earlier French writer, Nicholas Gille, who mentions Moigne, brother of Aurelius and Uther, who was duke of Cornwall, and "gouerner of the Realme" under Emperor Honorius.